-possible.
-Brush FC on in a circle that starts at least 5mm from the optic's edge, taking special care that the FC does not drip or run off the optic face near the bottom.
-A circle helps keep dripping to a minimum.
+6. Begin brushing the FC.
+Start at the top of the optic, so that any excess solvent can be caught before it reaches the bottom.
+Brush slowly and lightly, avoiding as much bristle to optic contact as possible.
+Brush FC on in a circle that starts at least 14mm away from the optic's edge, taking special care that the FC does not drip or run off the optic face near the bottom.
+Doing a circle first helps keep dripping to a minimum.